antoinevdsk/querymail/README.md

 Edit the `docker/ssmtp.conf` file and set your mail server credentials.
 Then simply run the `docker.sh` file at the root path of the project.
 This assume that you have docker installed on your machine.
 This script will create a docker container for PHP and run a nginx webserver.
-Add the following line in your `\etc\hosts` file :
+Add the following line in your `/etc/hosts` file :
 ```
 127.0.0.1 querymail
 ```

 Then you can directly access Query Mail via http://querymail

 ## Other installation